Game Twenty-Five – Cubs (8-16) vs. Reds (11-14)

 Jeff Samardzija (0-2, 1.53/1.10/2.78) vs. Alfredo Simon (3-1, 1.30/0.94/3.88)

 The Cubs are 3-8 on the road this season and will face a Reds team that begins play tonight one game under .500 at home.
-The Reds are starting to get healthy and will have to start playing better ball if they want to keep up with the Brewers and Cardinals.
+The Reds are starting to get healthy and Bryan Price’s team will have to start playing better ball, and soon, if they want to keep up with the Brewers and Cardinals.

-Jeff Samardzija was very good last Wednesday and could benefit from the extra day of rest.
-Samardzija should have picked up his first win since Aug.
-30 (11 starts) but the bullpen, and defense, imploded on the 100th Anniversary of the first game at Wrigley Field.
-A frustrated Samardzija received a no decision after allowing two runs on seven hits with two walks and five strikeouts in a season-high 7 1/3 innings.
-Samardzija was not as good against the Diamondbacks as he had been in his previous four starts, but he still put his team in position to win the game … and was even in line to pick-up a game winning RBI.
+Jeff Samardzija is coming off a very good outing and what should have been his first win of the season.
+The bullpen, and defense, imploded on the 100th Anniversary of the first game at Wrigley Field, and a frustrated Samardzija received a no decision after allowing two runs on seven hits with two walks and five strikeouts in a season-high 7 1/3 innings.
+Samardzija was not as good against the Diamondbacks as he had been in his previous four starts, but he still put his team in position to win the game.
+And was even in line to pick-up a game winning RBI, until …

 Samardzija has completed at least seven innings in each of his five starts and is coming off a season-high 7 1/3 innings against the Diamondbacks the last time out.
 Samardzija is throwing strikes and has maintained a 3:1 strikeout to walk ratio (27 strikeouts, nine walks in 35 1/3 innings) which is key to any starting pitcher having success.
 And while the strikeout totals may be down, he is pitching deeper into games and is still giving up less hits (30) than innings pitched (35 1/3).